Whatever we see could be other than it is. Whatever we can describe could be other than it is. There is no a priori order of things.

 Continued from previous section

-Now, let’s consider the case of a pig crossing with a panins from the standpoint of genetics (a panin is either of the two apes assigned to genus Pan).
+Now, let’s consider the case of a pig crossing with panins from the standpoint of genetics (a panin is either of the two apes assigned to genus Pan).
 Some might suppose that in terms of their nucleotide sequences humans are too similar to panins, and too dissimilar to pigs, for them to be pig-panin hybrids.
 But anyone who does is either unfamiliar with the effects of meiosis at the molecular level, or does not see the ultimate implications of those effects for the genome of a hybrid.
-The camouflaging effect of gene conversion in backcross hybrids was explained in Section 3 (see the green sidebar there entitled “Why it may not be easy to evaluate this hypothesis with genetic data”) and in the diagram immediately below, which also appeared
+The camouflaging effect of gene conversion in backcross hybrids was explained in Section 3 (see the green sidebar there entitled “Genetic Data”) and in the diagram immediately below, (which appeared in Section 3)

 In mammals, chromosomes are paired and vary widely in number from one type of organism to another.
 Each human cell contains 23 pairs — 22 matched pairs (autosomes) and one mismatched pair (the X and Y chromosomes).
 Pairing is important during meiosis, the process that produces spermatozoa and eggs.
 Germ cells are produced by cell division.
 At the beginning of each such division, each chromosome unites with the other member of its pair, a configuration called a tetrad.
 With chromosomes linked in pairs, the machinery of the dividing cell will distribute one member of each such pair into each of the two “daughter cells” produced by the division.
 When a tetrad is formed, the two homologous chromosomes composing it actually exchange DNA in a process termed crossing-over.
 Meiosis is stable under ordinary circumstances when organisms having the same karyotype mate (read some basic information about karyotypes >>).
 There is little or no tendency for the number of chromosomes to change from one generation to the next.
 Chromosomes are not subjected to forces that rip them apart, rearrange them, and reassort them.
 But the picture changes in hybrids, where chromosomes become highly volatile.